arista/reknow/README.md

 ```
 The first time this is called on a `TodoList`, it will search through that list for all of the items marked as "complete" and return the result.
 That result will be cached and returned the next time `completeItems` is called on that list.

 While the getter was running, Reknow was building up a list of "dependencies", noting that the list of `items` was referenced (or more accurately, that the appropriate entry in the index underlying the `items` relationship was accessed), and that the `complete` property of each item was also referenced.
 Internally, Reknow keeps track of all those dependencies and watches them all for changes.
 For example, if one of the list's items changes its `complete` property, then the query would be invalidated.
+If the list itself changes by adding or removing an item, the query will also be invalidated.

 A query can reference other queries as part of its computation.
 Reknow will track those references as dependencies, and if any of those dependent queries is invalidated, the referring query will also be invalidated.

+Queries have a special case: if a query returns an Entity, then the query will be invalidated if any property of the Entity is changed.
+This is a convenience that supports simplified usage in React, as will be described later.

 A query must be a "pure" function, depending solely on the current state of the model and avoiding any side effects.
 It cannot take any inputs, and when declared with the `@R.query` decorator, it must be defined on a getter.
 An `@R.query` may be defined on either an `Entity` or an `Entities` class.

 #### Reactions

 A "reaction" is a combination of a query and an action.
 Like a query, it is a function that Reknow "watches" to find its dependencies.
-Unlike a query, React will automatically call the function initially, and will automatically call the function again if any dependency changes.
+Unlike a query, Reknow will automatically call the function initially, and will automatically call the function again if a dependency changes.
 Also unlike a query, a reaction is allowed, and even encouraged, to change model state when it is called.

 The most common use of a reaction is to set an Entity property that is computed from other values, solely for the purpose of indexing on that property.
 For example: